SEMICeu/CPSV-AP/README.md

 More information about the CPSV-AP can be found here: https://joinup.ec.europa.eu/solution/core-public-service-vocabulary-application-profile/about.

 Copyright © 2023 European Union.
 All material in this repository is published under the licence CC-BY 4.0, unless explicitly otherwise mentioned.
-Any problems encountered, or suggestions for new functionalities can be submitted as issues on the ADMS repository on GitHub.
+Any problems encountered, or suggestions for new functionalities can be submitted as issues on the CPSV-AP repository on GitHub.